mohankrishna1703/Local_Food_Wastage_Management/README.md

 ✔ A beginner-friendly Streamlit dashboard

-🗂 Project Folder Structure

-food_waste_project/
-├─ data/
-│  ├─ providers_data.csv
-│  ├─ receivers_data.csv
-│  ├─ food_listings_data.csv
-│  └─ claims_data.csv
-├─ scripts/
-│  ├─ data_prep.py
-│  ├─ create_db.py
-│  └─ run_queries.py
-├─ app/
-│  └─ streamlit_app.py
-├─ food_waste.db

 🧑‍🍳 Datasets Used

-You will find 4 CSV files inside the /data folder:
+We will find 4 CSV files inside the /data folder:

 | Dataset File               | Description                 |
 | -------------------------- | --------------------------- |